 Upserve Basic Reporting

-- Sales, Product and Labor Reports: Enough reports to support daily operations are included.
-Since employee scheduling is part of the entry-level plan, labor cost reports are included too.
+- Sales, product, and labor reports: Enough reports to support daily operations are included; since employee scheduling is part of the entry-level plan, labor cost reports are included too

-- Reputation Management: All Upserve customers can access the reputation management features.
+- Reputation management: All Upserve customers can access the reputation management features

-- Marketing Reports: Since marketing is included in the baseline subscription, so are all the associated marketing reports.
+- Marketing reports: Since marketing is included in the baseline subscription, so are all the associated marketing reports

-- Live Mobile App: All HQ reports are available wherever you are via a mobile app.
+- Live mobile app: All HQ reports are available wherever you are via a mobile app

 Upserve’s Campaign report tracks events and promotions from theme nights to promo codes to help you determine if a promotion or advertising campaign was worth the investment.
 You can compare the dates you ran a campaign to similar dates in the past to compare the sales and traffic data, including new customer acquisitions.
-Reputation management logs all of your reviews on social media sites and peek at your competitors.
+Reputation management logs all of your reviews on social media sites and peeks at your competitors.

 Pro and Pro Plus Reporting